Elettaria cardamomum

-Elettaria cardamomum, commonly known as green or true cardamom, is a herbaceous, perennial plant in the ginger family, native to southern India.
-It is the most common of the species whose seeds are used as a spice called cardamom.
+Elettaria cardamomum, commonly known as green cardamom or true cardamom, is a herbaceous, perennial plant in the ginger family, native to southern India.
+It is the most common of the species whose seeds are used as a spice called cardamom that has a strong aroma used in both savory and sweet cooking.
 It is cultivated widely in tropical regions and reportedly naturalized in Réunion, Indochina, and Costa Rica.

 Growth

 Elettaria cardamomum is a pungent, aromatic, herbaceous, perennial plant, growing to about 2–4 m in height.
 The leaves are alternate in two ranks, linear-lanceolate, 40–60 cm long, with a long pointed tip.
 The flowers are white to lilac or pale violet, produced in a loose spike 30–60 cm long.
 The fruit is a three-sided yellow-green pod 1–2 cm long, containing several (15-20) black and brown seeds.

 Use

 The green seed pods of the plant are dried and the seeds inside the pod are used in Indian and other Asian cuisines, either whole or ground.
 It is the most widely cultivated species of cardamom; for other types and uses, see cardamom.

 True cardamom may have been used in Ayurveda medicine as early as the 4th century BC.
 Ground cardamom is an ingredient in many Indian curries and is a primary contributor to the flavour of masala chai.
 In Iran and India, cardamom is used to flavour coffee and tea.
+Cardamom has been used medicinally in traditional practices for nausea, kidney disorders, gum infections, and cataracts.

 In addition to its native range, it is grown in Nepal, Vietnam, Cambodia, Thailand, Sri Lanka, and Central America.
 In India, the states of Sikkim and Kerala are the main producers of cardamom; they rank highest both in cultivated area and in production.